Expanding Small-Scale Datasets with Guided Imagination: More Visualization Results

+Following this, we further employ the Google Cloud Vision API\footnote{\url{https://cloud.google.com/vision/docs/detecting-safe-search}} to perform a safety check on the 50,000 images generated during 5x-expansion of CIFAR100-S by GIF-SD.
+The Google Cloud Vision API is a tool from Google that uses deep learning to analyze and categorize content in images, commonly used for safety checks.
+It evaluates the likelihood of the image containing \textbf{adult} themes such as nudity or sexual activities, alterations made for humor or offensiveness (\textbf{spoof}), \textbf{medical} relevance, \textbf{violent} content, and \textbf{racy} elements which could include suggestive clothing or poses.
+This assessment aids in ensuring that images adhere to content standards and are appropriate for their target audiences.

+As evidenced by Table~\ref{metrics_analysis}, the synthetic images by our method are safe and harmless.
+To be specific, the majority of our generated images are categorized as either "Very unlikely" or "Unlikely" across all five metrics.
+Moreover, for categories like "Adult" and "Medical", the likelihood is almost negligible.
+Moreover, the visualized images in Appendix~\ref{appendix_more_visualization} also highlight the benign nature of the images produced by our method.

-\section{More visualization results}
+\section{More Visualization Results}

 This appendix provides more visualized results for the created samples by our methods on various natural image datasets.
-Specifically, we report the synthetic images by GIF-DALLE on Caltech101 in Figure~\ref{fig_more_visualization_caltech} and those by GIF-MAE in Figure~\ref{fig_more_visualization_caltech_mae}.
-The visualized results show that our GIF-DALLE can create semantic-consistent yet content-diversified images well, while GIF-MAE can generate content-consistent yet highly style-diversified images.
-In addition, the visualization of GIF-DALLE on other natural image datasets are shown in Figures~\ref{fig_more_visualization_cars}-\ref{fig_more_visualization_dtd}.
+Specifically, we report the synthetic images by GIF-SD on Caltech101 in Figure~\ref{fig_more_visualization_caltech_sd} , those by GIF-DALLE in Figure~\ref{fig_more_visualization_caltech} and those by GIF-MAE in Figure~\ref{fig_more_visualization_caltech_mae}.
+The visualized results show that our GIF-SD and GIF-DALLE can create semantic-consistent yet content-diversified images well, while GIF-MAE can generate content-consistent yet highly style-diversified images.
+The visualization of GIF-SD and GIF-DALLE on other natural image datasets are shown in Figures~\ref{fig_more_visualization_cars_sd}-\ref{fig_more_visualization_dtd}.